yegor256/blog/static/talks.md

 ### 2017

 <div class="talk-event"/>
+<aside class="venue-rate green">B-</aside>
 <img src="/images/2017/pgday.png" class="past-talk" alt="PgDay 2017"/>
 PostgreSQL + Liquibase + Docker + Maven + Java = Integration Tests;
 [PgDay 2017](https://pgday.ru/ru/2017/speakers/136);
 St.Peterburg, Russia;
 5-7 July 2017.
+The conference was well organized, but rather small for five tracks.
+There were no more than 30 people at my talk.
+The venue was far away from the city center which made it difficult to see the historic center of Saint Peterburg.
+The equipment was not of a high quality.
+The food was great, the audience was well prepared, the organizers friendly.

 <div class="talk-event"/>
+<aside class="venue-rate green">B</aside>
 <img src="https://i.ytimg.com/vi/cv23Z6xpwDw/mqdefault.jpg" class="past-talk" alt="JDK.IO 2017"/>
 Java Annotations Are a Bad Idea;
 [JDK IO 2017](http://www.jdk.io/);